 That produces a semi-annual forward rate.
 Don’t forget to multiply by two.
 Therefore, the implied forward rate f(1.5,2.0) is about 9%.

 The equality is based on a no-arbitrage principle.
 Imagine you have a choice.
-Consider the case of a one year investment horizon.
+Consider the case of a one-year investment horizon.
 You can invest in one-year CD at the one-year spot rate, S(1).
 You ought to be indifferent between this and, alternatively, investing in a six-month CD (at the six-month spot rate) that automatically “rolls-over” into another six-month CD.
 Today, the best you know about the future CD rate is the six-month forward rate, f(0.5,1.0).
 You may say, “but it’s better to have access to the investment in six months (liquidity).”
 And you’d be right, except that a normal term structure would incorporate this by baking a bit of premium into the longer term.

 No-arbitrage “indifference:” investing at 2.0 year spot should have same expected return as investing @ 1.5 year spot and “roll over into” 0.5 year forward